 Plum Island is an 8 mile long barrier island off the coast of Newburyport, Massachusetts.
 At the southern end is Parker River National Wildlife Refuge.
-Located on the Atlantic Flyway, it’s a vital stopover for migrating songbirds, waterfowl and shorebirds and a wonderful place for birdwatching.
-In fact it’s known as one of the top-ten birding sites in the country with over 300 species of migratory birds being seen there.
+Located on the Atlantic Flyway, it’s a vital stopover for migrating songbirds, waterfowl and shorebirds and a wonderful place for bird watching.
+In fact, it’s known as one of the Top 10 birding sites in the country with over 300 species of migratory birds being seen there.

 (click on the images below for a larger view)